AnupRawka/AkkaStreamsTechPrimer/readMe.md

 ## What you'll build
 Akka streams provides both Java and Scala based API, for this primer we will be using Scala.
 This Primer will walk you through the steps to build a simple streaming Data Transformation and processing flow.
 The primer shows an example of processing CSV data through file.
 It takes an CSV data, converts it to Json record based on provided schema and write it back to a file.
 I tried to document every function and concept.

+At the end of the Primer user will lear the concept of Akka streams Source, Flow and Sink and will be able to build basic Akka Streams graph.

 ## What you'll need
 * About 60 mins